Settlement Services

 The Province of British Columbia supports many organizations across the province to deliver settlement services for temporary residents and naturalized Canadian citizens.
 A naturalized Canadian citizen is someone who came to Canada as an immigrant and is now a Canadian citizen.

-The BC Settlement and Integration Services (BCSIS) program allows for a broad range of people to access settlement supports.
+The BC Newcomer Services Program (BCNSP) allows for a broad range of people to access settlement supports.
 A service provider can help you understand your rights and help you adjust to life in B.C.

 Eligible clients include: